Visiting Chelsea Flower Show

 • Opening times: Kew Gardens opens daily at 10am and closes at 7pm.

-• Tickets: You will need to pay for entry which are rather pricey at £17.75, however, you can save money if you purchase them online.
-We saved money by taking advantage of the 2 for 1 deal that the National Rail offer when you purchase a National Rail train ticket.
+• Tickets: You will need to pay for a rather pricey entry.
+However, you can save money if you purchase them online.
+We saved money by taking advantage of the 2 for 1 deal that the National Rail offers when you purchase a National Rail train ticket.
 You can check if your ticket can be used on their 2 for 1 deals here, then simply download the voucher from their days out guide website.

 • At Victoria Gate is the Victoria Plaza café and shop